 Social leave to care for a child up to 3 years old

 Childcare leave can last for a maximum of 3 years.
-During this period, the child’s mother (or another family member who is on this leave) retains a workplace.
+During this period, the child’s mother (or another family member on this leave) retains a workplace.

-Monthly payments depend on the average salary in the country.
-The government twice a year, in August and in February, recalculates this parameter.
+Monthly payments depend on the average salary in the country for the last quarter.
+The government, twice a year, in August and in February, recalculates this parameter.

-The childcare leave payment for the first child is 35% of the average monthly salary in the country, for the second onward it is 40%.
+The childcare leave payment for the first child is 35% of the average monthly salary in the country for the last quarter; for the second onward, it is 40%.

 Belarus also supports the birth rate with a childbirth payment.
-This payment depends on the budget of the subsistence minimum which is 10 subsistence minimums for the first child and 14 for the second and onward.
-In February 2022, the childbirth payment for the first child is 2965,5 BYN (approximately US$ 910) and for the second 4151,7 BYN (approximately US $1273 USD).
+This payment depends on the budget of the subsistence minimum, which is 10 subsistence minimums for the first child and 14 for the second and onward.
+In February 2023, the childbirth payment for the first child is 3 414,8 BYN (approximately US$ 1 214), and for the second, 4 780,72 BYN (about US$ 1 700).

-Women who are registered at the clinic for pregnancy up to 12 weeks have also an additional benefit after childbirth, which also depends on the amount of one subsistence minimum, now it is 296.55 BYN (about US$ 91).
+Women registered at the clinic for pregnancy up to 12 weeks also have an additional benefit after childbirth, depending on the amount of one subsistence minimum; now, it is 341,48 BYN (about US$ 121).

-Unemployment benefits are paid by the Republican budget to unemployed citizens who is unemployed and has registered with the employment service.
+The Republican budget pays unemployment benefits to unemployed citizens and has registered with the employment service.

-The amount of the benefit is from 32 BYN to 64 BYN (US$10 – US$20) per month.
+The benefit amount is up to 2 basic units, 74 BYN (US$ 26) per month.
 It depends on the number of weeks of job searching and total work experience.

-The unemployed, who have children under 14, a disabled child under 18 years, HIV positive child under 18 years of age, or suffering from AIDS have an additional 10% surcharge.
-In addition, unemployed people who have three and more children or two and more disabled children, have an additional 20% surcharge.
+The unemployed, who have children under 14, a disabled child under 18 years, HIV positive child under 18, or suffering from AIDS have an additional 10% surcharge.
+In addition, unemployed people with three or more children or two or more disabled children have an additional 20% surcharge.

 Supplementary Employee Benefits